DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudWatch/README.md

 ### Concepts Explained

+#### Period dropdown in cloudwatch console

+It refers to the time interval over which the data points are aggregated for the metric being monitored.
+It determines how frequently data is collected and aggregated to produce a single data point on the graph.

+i.e 15 minutes: This means that the data is aggregated over 15-minute intervals.
+Every data point on the graph represents the sum of the metric (e.g., BlockedRequests) over a 15-minute period.

 #### DatapointsToAlarm

 The number of alarm data points that must breach the threshold during the evaluation period for the alarm to go off.